cchipman21804/EnterpriseCOBOLv6.3/README.md

 the player.
 This causes the robots to eventually stumble into the walls and obstacles on the playing field.
 Five teleports are randomly scattered throughout the playing field.
 These devices will randomly transport whatever falls into them to another random location on the playing field.
+ESCAPE runs interactively in a Unix shell or from the TSO READY prompt.

 FAGP.cbl
 "Find Annual Worth Given Present Value"
-Time Value of Money calculation utility that calculates the amount of money which someone can uniformly withdraw annually from an account from the initial investment (Present Value), the annual interest rate, and the term (in years)
+Time Value of Money calculation utility that calculates the amount of money which someone can uniformly withdraw annually from an account from the initial investment (Present Value), the annual interest rate, and the term (in years).
+FAGP runs interactively in a Unix shell or from the TSO READY prompt.

 FFGP.cbl
 "Find Future Value Given Present Value"
-Time Value of Money calculation utility that calculates the Future Value of an investment from the Present Value, the annual interest rate, and the term (in years)
+Time Value of Money calculation utility that calculates the Future Value of an investment from the Present Value, the annual interest rate, and the term (in years).
+FFGP runs interactively in a Unix shell or from the TSO READY prompt.

 FIBOEXTD.cbl
 "Calculate the Fibonacci Sequence out to 31 digits"